BlaqueDevs/se-assignment-day-4-software-project-management-NataliaBobo/README.md

 IMPORTANCE OF MAINTAINING HIGH STANDARDS

-Accuracy: This ensures the project gives the correct output.
+Accuracy > This ensures the project gives the correct output.

-Reliability: This ensures the project runs smoothly throughout the required period.
+Reliability > This ensures the project runs smoothly throughout the required period.

 Reputation > This leaves a good review to the clients in need of the projects, from the developers.